Why should someone get hearing aids?

 What happens in the first few weeks?

-Your clinician will talk you through ways of getting used to your hearing aids by wearing them more and more each day – this allows your brain to retrain itself to hear sounds at a louder level.
-If your hearing aid fits in the ear, you’ll also need to adapt to any feelings of your ears being ‘blocked’.
-The clinician will book an appointment for two weeks after your fitting, which will either be by phone or face-to-face, to check how you’re getting on with your hearing aids and to see if you require any further adjustments.
+Your hearing expert will talk you through ways of getting used to your hearing aids by wearing them more and more each day – this allows your brain to retrain itself to hear sounds at a louder level.
+If your hearing aid fits in the ear, you’ll also need to adapt to this new feeling.

 How long does it take to adjust?

-It can take up to 12 weeks to fully adjust to your hearing aids – during this time your brain will retrain itself to acknowledge sounds around you at a louder level.
+It can take up to 12 weeks to fully adjust to your hearing aids.
+During this time your brain will retrain itself to acknowledge sounds around you at a louder level.
 The aim is to wear hearing aids as often as possible to give you the best chance of adjusting.

 What happens if my hearing aids don’t feel right?